zehowrld/Diabetes-classifier-azure/README.md

 ## Reflection

-This project provided me with valuable hands-on experience in utilizing Azure Machine Learning to develop, train, and deploy machine learning models.
-By completing the Data Scientist Career Path on Microsoft Learn, I gained a comprehensive understanding of Azure's capabilities for data science and machine learning tasks, empowering me to tackle real-world challenges with confidence.
+This project provided me with valuable hands-on experience in utilizing Azure Machine Learning to develop, train, and deploy machine learning models.I gained a comprehensive understanding of Azure's capabilities for data science and machine learning tasks, empowering me to tackle real-world challenges with confidence.

 ---